This document describes the support status and in particular the security support status of the Xen branch within which you find it.

 Compile time disabled by default.

-Also note that using XSM to delegate various domain control hypercalls to particular other domains, rather than only permitting use by dom0, is also specifically excluded from security support for many hypercalls.
+Also note that using FLASK to delegate various domain control hypercalls to particular other domains, rather than only permitting use by dom0, is also specifically excluded from security support for many hypercalls.
 Please see XSA-77 for more details.

 Status: Experimental